Robustness Analysis on Foundational Segmentation Models: Analysis and Discussion

-\paragraph{All models struggle with blur, VFMs struggle most with compression:} The relative robustness $\gamma^r$ scores for \textit{instance segmentation} for ADE20K-P and COCO-P for all distribution shifts is shown in Table \ref{tab:corruption_results} and Figure \ref{fig:coco_distribution_shifts_heatmap}.
-We observe that the selected models are typically robust to all shifts with.
-Models are most robust to \textit{digital}, \textit{camera}, \textit{environment} and \textit{noise} based corruptions with $\gamma^r$ scores typically greater than .5.
+\textbf{All models struggle with blur and compression:} The relative robustness $\gamma^r$ scores and mean average precision (mAP) scores for \textit{instance segmentation} for MS COCO-P for all distribution shifts is shown respectively in Figure \ref{fig:coco_distribution_shifts_heatmap} and Figure \ref{fig:coco_distribution_shifts}.

-Robustness scores drop below .8 for \textit{compression} and .7 for \textit{blur} for all models.
-The selected VFMs have an especially low $\gamma^r$ at .70 as compared to the .78 of non-VFM transformer (trans.) based models as shown in Table \ref{tab:foundation_model_comparison}.
-This indicates while models all are not very robust to \textit{blur}, the selected VFMs are especially low in robustness to \textit{compression}.
-We see an example of blur and compression corruptions for the VFM ODISE in Figure \ref{fig:odise_blur_only}.
-As the severity increases for \textit{defocus blur}, it is challenging to see some of the objects.
-However, \textit{pixelate} is not as challenging, but ODISE has a $\gamma^r=0.65$, which indicates low relative robustness.
-The relationship between compression-based corruptions and the selected VFMs can also be seen in Figure \ref{fig:coco_distribution_shifts_heatmap} and Figure \ref{fig:coco_distribution_shifts}.
-In summary, while all models struggle with \textit{blur} corruptions, the selected VFMs especially struggle with \textit{compression}.